Lukaku, De Bruyne, Salah: The Chelsea youngsters who flourished elsewhere

 Patrick Bamford is a prime example of Chelsea’s loan policy; he moved to: MK Dons, Derby, Middlesbrough, Crystal Palace, Norwich, and Burnley without playing a single game for the Chelsea first-team, before being signed permanently by Middlesbrough in 2017.

 He joined Boro for €7.3m (£6.2m), and after 11 Championship goals in 2017/18, Leeds were convinced to pay €8.3m (£7.1m) for his services in July 2018.

 He had a slow start at Elland Road, but quickly became a favourite of Marcelo Bielsa’s, despite criticism from fans and pundits alike.

 After netting 16 goals to guide Leeds to promotion to the Premier League last season many doubted he had the ability to replicate this in the tougher league, but he’s silenced those doubters.

-He’s netted 13 goals and five assists in 26 Premier League games this season, as Leeds continue to impressive with their free-flowing style of football.
+He netted 17 goals and seven assists in 26 Premier League games in 2020/21, as Leeds continued to impress with their free-flowing style of football.